 The Department of Public Works provided revised conditions dated June 3, 2020, and removed the requirement of the construction of traffic signals at the intersections of West Ashlan and North Bryan Avenues and West Ashlan and North Hayes Avenues.
 This modification to the conditions was in response to the Planning Commission recommendation of the removal of the two traffic signals at the intersections of West Shields and North Hayes Avenues and West Shields and North Polk Avenues.
-The construction of signals at West Shields and North Hayes Avenues and West Shields and North Polk Avenues.
-The construction of signals at West Shields and North Hayes Avenues and West Shields and North Polk Avenues.
+The construction of signals at West Shields and North Hayes Avenues and West Shields and North Polk Avenues are still required per the revised conditions of approval.